dielozmor/stock-price-prediction/README.md

 ## Overview

-This project develops a dynamic pipeline to predict the next-day closing price of stocks using machine learning, with Tesla (TSLA) as the primary focus.
+This project develops a dynamic pipeline to predict next-day closing stock prices using machine learning, with Tesla (TSLA) as the primary focus.
 Designed for flexibility, it supports any stock symbol via command-line arguments.
-Built with Python, it leverages linear regression models, machine learning techniques, and automation tools like cron, making it a robust demonstration of data science and DevOps skills.
+Built with Python, it leverages linear regression models, machine learning techniques, and automation tools like cron, producing predictions and PDF reports.
+It serves as a robust demonstration of data science and DevOps skills.

 ---